-- (1) Results with a "<" symbol contained less than the minimum detectable activity. - (2) One becquerel per kilogram (Bq/kg) equals 0.027 picocurie per gram. - $(3)\,N/\bar{A}=Not$ Available.
-Marine life samples were not obtained at Yokosuka harbor due to red tide.
-Samples of crustaceans were not available in Sasebo harbor.
+- (1) Results with a "<" symbol contained less than the minimum detectable activity.
+The minimum detectable activity may differ from sample to sample or quarter to quarter due to differences in the amount of naturally occurring radioactivity in each sample, differences in detection equipment, statistical fluctuations and variations in sample size. - (2) One becquerel per kilogram (Bq/kg) equals 0.027 picocurie per gram. - (3) N/A = Not Available.
+Marine life samples were not available in Yokosuka harbor.
+Crustacean samples were not available in Sasebo harbor or Nakagusuku Wan.